Water and Wastewater Environmental Training

 To protect the Chesapeake Bay, phosphorus removal is required at Maryland wastewater treatment plants.
 Enhanced levels or additional removal of phosphorus may be required in newly issued discharge permits.
 This course will explain how phosphorus, as a nutrient, adversely affects the Chesapeake Bay and how phosphorus can be removed to less than 0.1 mg/l using physical, chemical and biological methods.
 Use of iron and aluminum salts, their competing reactions with ortho-phosphorus and alkalinity, best chemical addition points, and common application methods will be thoroughly discussed.
 This course will also explain how reducing phosphorus at the source through phosphate detergent bans has been a great benefit to WWTPs.
 Finally, the course will provide the benefits of biological uptake of phosphorus and how to maximize this effect using modern day Biological Nutrient Removal (BNR) process to minimize chemical addition and the costs and sludge generation associated with chemical addition.

-TRE 5704-15-04: All Operators, All Superintendents (Process)
+Plant Optimization TRE 5704-15-04 All Operators, All Superintendents - Process - 7 hours

 In this time of increasing budget constraints, the operator (superintendent) needs to have some tools available for cost cutting and process optimization while still meeting all permit parameters.
 Students will study example budgets, learn how to minimize energy use and costs, develop methods to minimize chemical use and costs, and examine how labor and contract costs contribute to budget expenditures.
 Students should bring a process flow diagram from their facility (or be prepared to draw one).
 If a line item budget from the student's facility is available, students should also bring that to class.